ldmcdaniel/ghpages-workflow/README.md

 This is an in-class project at NSS.

-The project was used to illustrate building apps with Grunt, Gulp, and through bash scripts.
+The project was used to illustrate building apps with Grunt, Gulp, and bash scripts.

 ## What technologies does the project use?